cuvam/readsboparse/README.md

 * `regulars.py`: Aircraft seen on the highest number of distinct days
 * `airframes.py`: Most frequently seen airframes (model of aircraft)
 * `fastest.py`: The fastest captured aircraft
-* `furthest_norm.py`: Furthest aircraft normalized by geometric horizon at the aircraft's position.
-Only really useful as a diagnostic.
+* `furthest_norm.py`: Furthest aircraft normalized by geometric horizon at the aircraft's position, only really useful as an envelope diagnostic
 * `messages.py`: Highest number of messages received from unique aircraft

 ## Writing your own scripts